jundalisay/superb/content/en/research/bacon/learning/book-2/part-19.md

 ---

-XIX.
-(1)

-There remain two appendices touching the tradition of knowledge, the one critical, the other pedantical.
+{{< s v="19" >}} There remain two appendices touching the tradition of knowledge, the one critical, the other pedantical.

 All knowledge is either delivered by teachers, or attained by men’s proper endeavours.